bazelbuild/bazel/site/docs/skylark/depsets.md

 Due to how traversals are implemented, the order must be specified at the time the depset is created with the constructor’s `order` keyword argument.
-If this argument is omitted, the depset has the special `default` order, in which case there are no guarantees about the order of any of its elements.
+If this argument is omitted, the depset has the special `default` order, in which case there are no guarantees about the order of any of its elements (except that it is deterministic).

 For safety, depsets with different orders cannot be merged with the `+` operator unless one of them uses the default order; the resulting depset’s order is the